How to Enable Anonymous Issue Submission

 Ask the community

-For Jira Service Management Cloud
+Jira Service Management Cloud

 It is possible to use the Jira Service Management Widget to allow anonymous users to submit requests directly to that project.

 Use the issue collector can provide a means for anonymous users to create issues.
-When configuring the issue collector you will typically need to set a default reporter as a user that has permissions to create issues in that project.
+When configuring the issue collector you will typically need to set a default reporter as a user that has permission to create issues in that project.

-For Jira Server and Jira Data Center
+Jira Data Center

 Using the issue collector is the preferred method to gather anonymous requests.
 This method is not as complicated to configure nor does it inherently expose the entire project

-Alternative to using an issue collector, you can grant a special group of 'Anyone' access via permissions.
+As an alternative to using an issue collector, you can grant a special group of 'Anyone' access via permissions.

 This solution also means all users can browse all issues.
 To further lock this down the Allow anonymous issue creation but prevent anonymous viewing of issues in Jira KB can be followed.